leftfield-geospatial/homonim/docs/api.rst

     with RasterFuse(src_file, ref_file) as fuse:
         fuse.process(corr_file, Model.gain_blk_offset, (5, 5), overwrite=True)

-Next, we use :class:`~homonim.compare.RasterCompare` to compare the raw and corrected aerial images with a second reference i.e. a Landsat-8 image.
-The comparison results give an indication of the accuracy improvement due to fusion.
+Next, we compare the raw and corrected aerial images with a second reference using :class:`~homonim.compare.RasterCompare`.
+The displayed results give an indication of surface reflectance accuracy before and after correction.

 .. code:: python